Walter K. Singleton: Biography

 Walter Keith Singleton was born on December 7, 1944, in Memphis, Tennessee, the son of Mr. and Mrs. George P. Singleton (when he was born during World War II, his father was a U.S. Army prisoner of war in Germany).
 He had two (three) brothers and four sisters.
 He graduated from Nicholas Blackwell High School (Bartlett High School) in Bartlett, Tennessee, in June 1963; while attending school, he ran track.
 He liked to hunt and fish with his father and was a member of the Future Farmers of America (FFA).

 On August 1, 1963, he and his brother Bobby Jo, enlisted together in the U.S. Marine Corps Reserve at Memphis and integrated into the Regular Marine Corps the following September.
 Ordered to the Marine Corps Recruit Depot Parris Island, South Carolina, he completed recruit training with the 3rd Recruit Training Battalion in February 1964.
 He was promoted to private first class on March 1.
-Transferred to Marine Corps Base Camp Lejeune, North Carolina, he was assigned duty as ammo-carrier with Company E, 2nd Battalion, 6th Marines, 2nd Marine Division until November 1965.
+Transferred to Marine Corps Base Camp Lejeune, North Carolina, he was assigned duty as an ammo-carrier with Company E, 2nd Battalion, 6th Marines, 2nd Marine Division until November 1965.
 While stationed at Camp Lejeune, he was promoted to lance corporal on October 1, 1964, and to corporal on August 1, 1965.
 In November, Corporal Singleton returned to the Marine Corps Recruit Depot at Parris Island and served as an instructor with the Weapons Training Battalion, Recruit Training Regiment, with the additional duty of training marksmanship to midshipmen at the U.S. Naval Academy, Annapolis, Maryland.
 While performing this additional duty, he received a letter of appreciation with a trophy for qualifying 100 percent of the officers-to-be.